Probing hyperon electric dipole moments with a full angular analysis

-Processes involving a flavor-diagonal CP-violating vertex contribute to the electric dipole form factor $H_T$.
-An effective Lagrangian, encompassing all of these CP-violating operators, plays a crucial role as a bridge between hyperon EDM and the fundamental theories.
-The diverse extensions of the SM result in distinct contributions to these operators, leading to different impact on the hyperon EDM.
-Taking the $\Lambda$ hyperon as an example, there are several expressions in the literature for evaluating the contributions arising from the QCD $\theta$ term~\cite{Guo:2012vf,Pich:1991fq,Borasoy:2000pq}, quark chromo-electric dipole moment (qCEDM), four-quark operators~\cite{Faessler:2006at}, and the quark EDM (qEDM)~\cite{Anselm:1978vu}.
-Hyperon EDM measurements offer direct sensitivity to the contributions from qEDM and qCEDM, owing to the suppressed effects of high-dimensional operators and the experimental constraint imposed by neutron EDM measurements on the QCD $\theta$ term.
-The flavour-diagonal CP-violating contributions in the SM are extremly tiny, while new physics, such as SUSY and left-right symmetrical model, may give large enhancement on hyperon EDM as discussed extensively by analysing EDM results from electron, neutron and $^{199}$Hg systems~\cite{Chupp:2017rkp}.
-The unexpectedly large hyperon EDM may suggest a special coupling between the strange quark and new physics.
-Consequently, in the decay chain under consideration, we provide an opportunity to explore these possible effects in the hyperon family by relating $H_{T}$ to hyperon EDM contribution~\cite{He:1992ng,He:1993ar,He:2022jjc},
+Processes involving a flavor-diagonal $CP$-violating vertex contribute to the electric dipole form factor $H_T$.
+The incorporation of $CP$-violating operators into a comprehensive Lagrangian is of paramount importance, as it serves as a vital connection between hyperon EDM and the underlying fundamental theories.
+The various extensions of the SM give rise to unique contributions to these operators, leading to different impacts on the hyperon EDM.
+Taking the $\Lambda$ hyperon as an example, multiple formulations have been presented to assess the influences stemming from the QCD $\theta$ term~\cite{Guo:2012vf,Pich:1991fq,Borasoy:2000pq}, quark chromoelectric dipole moment (qCEDM), four-quark operators~\cite{Faessler:2006at}, and the quark EDM (qEDM)~\cite{Anselm:1978vu}.
+Hyperon EDM measurements provide a direct means to evaluate the contributions from qEDM and qCEDM, owing to the suppressed effects of high-dimensional operators and the experimental constraint imposed by neutron EDM measurements on the QCD $\theta$ term.
+The flavor-diagonal $CP$-violating contributions in the SM are extremely tiny, while new physics, such as supersymmetry (SUSY) and the left-right symmetrical model, may significantly enhance hyperon EDM as discussed extensively by analyzing EDM results from electron, neutron, and $^{199}$Hg systems~\cite{Chupp:2017rkp}.
+Any unexpectedly large hyperon EDM will suggest a special coupling between the strange quark and new physics.
+Consequently, in the decay chain under consideration, we provide an opportunity to explore these potential impacts within the hyperon family by establishing a connection between $H_{T}$ and the contribution of hyperon EDM~\cite{He:1992ng,He:1993ar,He:2022jjc} as

 The form factor $H_{T}$ here, in fact, varies with $q^{2}$.
-Assuming $q^{2}$ dependence is ignored, $d_{B}$ is then EDM of hyperon $B$.
-Considering the dispersive part of time-like reaction, the imaginary part of $H_{T}$ is also investigated in this angular analysis.
-The aforementioned discussions will also be applicable to the hyperons $\Sigma$ and $\Xi$ in this Letter.
+Neglecting the reliance on $q^{2}$, $d_{B}$ is then the EDM of hyperon $B$.
+Considering the dispersive part of timelike reaction, the imaginary part of $H_{T}$ is also investigated in this angular analysis.
+The aforementioned discussions will also be applied to the hyperons $\Sigma$ and $\Xi$ in this paper.

 The form factors $F_{V}$ and $H_{\sigma}$ are related to the redefined $G_{1,2}$ as described in~\cite{He:2022jjc}